JUSTICE AND RECONCILIATION MINISTRIES – TRANSFORMING THE WORLD

 Deeply concerned about the climate crisis and inspired by the “Resurrecting Earth” Sunday Forum series, several parishioners inaugurated the St. Bart’s Creation Care Task Force to continue learning about ways to honor, care for and sustain all of God’s creation.
 Offering weekly “Eco Tips” to reduce our carbon footprint, working with St. Bart’s Bookstore to stock eco-conscious merchandise, and joining the Global Youth Climate Strike to march in solidarity with courageous youth are just a few of the ways parishioners have discovered how to live out their passion for climate justice.

-St. Bart’s chapter of this national organization connects all who seek a deliberate response to injustice and violence and want to pray, study and take action for justice and peace in our communities, our church, and the world.
+St. Bart’s chapter of the Episcopal Peace Fellowship, a national organization, connects all who seek a deliberate response to injustice and violence and want to pray, study and take action for justice and peace in our communities, our church, and the world.
 It holds interfaith worship services, has members who volunteer in school literacy programs, and participates in local and national projects that promote peace and justice.
 The Peace Book Club that has grown out of the EPF enjoys reading and discussing books each month that inspire and nurture our call to do justice, dismantle violence, and strive to be peacemakers.

 For many years, St. Bart’s has taken a leading role in the struggle for full equality of LGBTQ+ persons not only in the Church, but also in the world.
 St. Bart’s LGBTQ+ folks and allies are interested in seeking and serving Christ in all persons, respecting the dignity of every human being, and creating a church and world where everyone is welcomed and valued.
 LGBTQ+ members are fully integrated into the life and leadership of the larger parish, and this ministry works to meet the needs of its members and raise awareness in the parish with a variety of speakers, and opportunities for service, social gatherings, friendship and support.
 Learn how to join our Virtual Sunday Brunches here.